 The most beautiful beaches in Greece

 Wondering what are the top beaches in Greece?
 We have rounded up the best beaches in Greece so you can make the most of your Greek vacation.
+Here it is included the top 10 beaches and Greek islands that will make a perfect location for a beach vacation to Greece.

 Greece is a top destination for tourists from all over the world.
 It is particularly famous for its fantastic scenery, impressive history and for some of the best white sand beaches in the Mediterranean.